Foods For Constipation In Kids

-I’ve noticed a trend lately and it has to do with poop!
-Many kids are struggling to poop daily due to pain, constipation or fear (which I’ll touch on briefly).
+As a Certified Nutrition Coach, I've noticed a trend lately and it has to do with poop!
+Many kids are struggling to poop daily due to pain, constipation, or fear (which I'll touch on briefly).
 And as a mama, it sucks watching your kids struggle with bathroom issues- but there are a few things you can do to help!
-And many of them involve food for constipation!
-I’ve written about toddlers and food before (like this post on foods every toddler should have in their diet) but the truth is, food plays a huge role in the whole pooping situation (go figure right).
-So below are some tips and tricks you can utilize to hopefully help out your little ones!

-Pooping one of those things rarely spoken about unless you’re a parent- and then it’s discussed in depth.
+Pooping is rarely spoken about unless you're a parent- and then it's discussed in depth.
 But the truth is, kids and toddlers are not the only ones who struggle with a healthy bathroom schedule.
-Many adults only have bowel movements every couple of days which actually isn’t healthy in the grand scheme of things.
+Many adults only have bowel movements every couple of days which actually isn't healthy in the grand scheme of things.

-Unless there is an underlying cause or problem, there’s a few main reasons kids don’t poop regularly.
+Unless there is an underlying cause or problem, there are a few main reasons kids don't poop regularly:

-If a kids poop is so dense that it’s hard to pass, they may revert to holding it to delay pain.
-This one breaks my heart truthfully because no toddler she be in pain from poop!
+If a kid's poop is so dense that it's hard to pass, they may revert to holding it to delay pain.
+This one breaks my heart truthfully because no toddler should be in pain from poop!

 They’re Shy Or Scared